Optional

 Listening to the abort

-lead to resource leaks since another third party with the signal can call
+may lead to resource leaks since another third party with the signal can

-change this since it would violate the web standard.
-Additionally, the
+cannot change this since it would violate the web standard.

-original API makes it easy to forget to remove listeners.
+Additionally, the original API makes it easy to forget to remove

 This API allows safely using AbortSignal